esther-kpet/esther-kpet/README.md

 - 👀 I’m interested in web development, DevOps & cloud computing.

+-  👩🏻‍💻 I'm working as the Leader designer at my current company.
-- 🌱 I’m currently learning DevOps automation tools such as Maven, Jenkins, ansible, terraform, and docker.
+-  🌱 I’m currently learning DevOps automation tools such as Maven, Jenkins, ansible, terraform, and Docker.
 - 💞️ I’m looking to collaborate on a DevOps project to get hands-on practical skills and experiences.
 - 📫 How to reach me: via email: dev@estherkpetemey.com
   <br>